leninkumar31/leninkumar31.github.io/_posts/2020-07-19-Introduction-To-Rate-Limiting.md

   {% endhighlight %}

   Above code snippet listens at end point `localhost:8888/hello` .
 We are limiting the number of incoming calls to the endpoint by calling `ratelimit` method before calling `helloHandler`.
 This `ratelimit` method decides whether the incoming request should be processed or rejected.
-  Lets implement the `ratelimit` using package [x/time/rate](golang.org/x/time/rate).
+  Let's implement the `ratelimit` using package [x/time/rate](golang.org/x/time/rate).
 This package internally implements [Token bucket](https://en.wikipedia.org/wiki/Token_bucket) algorithm which we will discuss in the next section.
-  {% highlight golang %}
+  {% highlight golang linenos %}
   // RateLimiter.go
   package main
   import (